 Remember - the Sprint review is not just about the Scrum team, it's also about all the stakeholders who are going to attend, so it's essential to keep the discipline and honor the time that everyone has committed.

 The Scrum Master can take the lead to present the goals and calls out what to accomplish and what work is remaining.
 The team can take note of feedback that stakeholders may have on prioritization, and pass it on to the Product owner.

 What happens if no significant work accomplished during the Sprint - Should we cancel the Sprint review?

 Although not common, the possibility is that the team couldn't complete the work, and there is not much to show to the stakeholders.
 As such, it's common to think that the sprint review should get canceled, as not to waste the time of stakeholders.

-However, it’s important to note that demonstrating work is just one aspect of sprint review.
-Collaborating a group on what to do next is another crucial aspect.
+However, it's important to note that demonstrating work is just one aspect of sprint review.
+Collaborating with a group on what to do next is another crucial aspect.

 So in such a case, the team should still go ahead with the Sprint review.
 Discuss why the work couldn't complete.
 The team also needs to call out how they will incorporate the learning so they can do better next time.
 As a group, the team and stakeholders can deliberate on the prioritization of remaining work (including current spillovers).
 The Scrum Master can talk about velocity, to see if the work can still complete in the remaining sprints.
 Additionally, SM will check if there is a need for course correction (E.g., de-prioritizing some work, or adding additional team members, etc.).